jimlindybner/ai-vocab/README.md

 An artificial-intelligence-powered tool for English language learners or students preparing for standardized exams to expand their vocabulary.

-The app leverages OpenAI's API to create SAT vocabulary index cards complete with definitions.
+The app leverages OpenAI's API to create SAT vocabulary index cards complete with definitions, pronunciation guides, and example sentences.